 For regular supplementation, consider garlic to dramatically reduce the symptoms of a cold, but vitamin C, echinacea, and ginseng may also provide a bit of benefit.

 When it comes to parasites, the research is still in early stages.
-Certain supplements, diets, and cleanses are said to be effective for some people, but the jury is still out on this one.
+Certain supplements, diets, and cleanses are said to be effective for some people, but as it stands traditional medicinal approaches may be the most helpful here.
 Subscribe and we’ll let you know when we see the next evidence-based diet treatment for parasites!

 Mold, and more importantly: mold toxins, are emerging as one of the most common sources of diffuse, difficult-to-pinpoint symptoms.
 Exposure to certain kinds for too long is a direct cause of cancer.